Discrete-Time Two-Strain Epidemic Dynamics on Complex Networks: Numerical results

-We adopt the simulation framework introduced by \cite{Namugera2025contact}, modeling the epidemic dynamics on three coupled networks corresponding to strains A, B, and the co-infection strain AB.
-The initial condition assigns infection to \(5\%\) of the nodes independently in the networks corresponding to strains A and B. The system then evolves according to the probabilistic update rules defined in Equations~\eqref{eq:Aupdate}--\eqref{eq:ABupdate}, which incorporate contributions from all nodes in a long-range network structure, distance-dependent transmission, stochastic environmental weights, and nonlinear co-infection dynamics.
+Let \( G_A(n, p_1) \), \( G_B(n, p_2) \) and $G_{AB}(n, p_3)$ denote three $one-$dimensional scale-free random graphs representing the contact networks for strains \( A \), \( B \) and $AB$, respectively.
+Formally, a scale-free graph is a network whose degree distribution follows a power-law form, typically given by

-At each discrete time step, the infection probability at each node is updated based on interactions with all other nodes, modulated by the spatial decay exponent \(\alpha\), random transmission weights, and the co-infection recovery parameter \(\mu\).
-We systematically vary the parameters \(\alpha\), \(\mu\), and the network connectivity probability \(p_{\text{edge}}\) to investigate how spatial coupling, recovery dynamics, and topological sparsity influence the evolution and persistence of infection.
+where \( P(k) \) is the probability that a randomly chosen node has out degree \( k \), and \( \gamma > 1 \) is the exponent.
+This suggests that a limited number of nodes (hubs) exhibit exceptionally high degrees of connectivity, whereas the majority display low levels of connectivity, culminating in a heterogeneous network architecture.

-Simulation results are summarized by plotting the temporal evolution of the mean infection probability for the co-infection strain across the population.
-The parameter settings used in the simulations are listed in Table~\ref{tab:sim-params}, and key statistics of the generated network topologies are reported in Table~\ref{tab:graph-stats}.
+All graphs share the same set of \( n \) nodes (individuals) but differ in their edge orientations, reflecting distinct transmission pathways or contact intensities for each strain.
+We adopt scale-free random graphs due to their ability to capture heterogeneous contact structures commonly observed in real-world populations, such as heavy-tailed degree distributions, which are known to influence epidemic thresholds and dynamics in nontrivial ways.
+We summarise the graph characteristics used in the simulations in \autoref{tab:sfgraph}.
+The spectral radius decreases with increasing values of $\gamma$ and $\alpha$, which raises the epidemic threshold.

-Figure~\ref{fig:mu_alpha_dynamics} presents the temporal evolution of co-infection probability \((P_{AB})\) in the discrete-time dual-strain model for fixed infection rate \(\lambda = 0.15\) and recovery rate \(\delta = 0.6\), across a grid of parameters \(\mu \in \{0.01, 0.2, 0.4\}\), \(\alpha \in \{0.5, 1.5, 2.5, 5\}\), and \(p_{\text{edge}} \in \{0.01, 0.02, 0.05\}\).
-The columns in the figure correspond to increasing edge probabilities, and the rows correspond to increasing \(\alpha\), progressing from long-range to short-range dominated transmission.
-The choice of \(\alpha\)-values reflects established regimes of long-range interacting systems i.e, for \(\alpha \in (0,1)\), the dynamics correspond to effectively instantaneous, for \(\alpha \in (1,2)\), the system exhibits superdiffusive propagation with stretched-exponential growth; and for \(\alpha > 2\), the dynamics become diffusive or linear, characteristic of short-range interactions.
+We adopt the simulation framework by \cite{Namugera2025contact} which models the epidemic dynamics in the three coupled networks.
+The initial infection density is set to \(5\%\) independently in each of the two graphs $\{G_A, G_B\}$.
+At each discrete time step, the infection probability at each node is updated according to the rules defined in Equations~\eqref{eq:Aupdate}--\eqref{eq:ABupdate}, which incorporate contributions from all nodes in a long-range network structure, distance-dependent transmission, stochastic environmental weights, and nonlinear co-infection dynamics.